Emvv01/Thesis_ADS/README.md

 - Bigrams with all word combinations: This file contains the code for constructing the topic model using bigrams with all possible word combinations as the feature extraction method.
 - Bigrams with nouns only: This file contains the code for constructing the topic model using bigrams with only nouns as the feature extraction method.

-Each file includes data exploration to gain insights into the dataset.
-Furthermore, the parameter tuning is performed within each model file to optimize the model's performance.
+The parameter tuning is performed within each model file to optimize the model's performance.

 ## Usage
 The research focused on analyzing the open-ended questions in the dataset, which consisted of two columns: one column for the questions and another for the corresponding answers.